materialsproject/pymatgen/docs/index.rst

 =================

 1. Use requests.Session in MPRester for connection pooling and code simplicity.
+2. Support for "with" context manager in MPRester.
-2. Miscellaneous bug fixes and speedups.
+3. Miscellaneous bug fixes and speedups.

 :doc:`Older versions </changelog>`